LGBTQ+ Guide to Madrid

 El Retiro Park

 El Retiro is the most popular and famous cruising area in Madrid.
 It is easily accessible from the city center, and the metro stations Retiro and Atocha are both close by.
-When you hit the right spots, you will see that a lot of guys are looking for action and patrolling the pathways.
+When you hit the right spots, you will see that a lot of guys patrolling the pathways.
 The cruising area is located on the south-western side of the park, next to the Fountain of the Fallen Angel.
-The park is most crowded after sunset when it is dark enough to meet discretely.
+The park is most crowded after sunset.
 However, make sure to leave the area before the closing time, because the park is surrounded by very high fences!
 The park closes after 22.00 in the winter (Oktober-March) and 00.00 in the summer (April-September).

 Location: 40.412201, -3.684452

 Casa de Campo is a recreation park further outside the center, but definitely worth a visit!
 The park includes a zoo, an attraction park, and the lake Lago de la Casa de Campo.
 If you are curious to meet other queer minded people, you can visit the cruising area located between the lake and the parking spot in the Southeastern side of the park.
 It is best to visit this area after sunset and action goes on until late in the night.

 Location: 40.416717, -3.733241